 In last week’s blog, we began a question and answer session about dental implants.
 Implant dentistry is one of our specialties, and we are proud to offer this service to our patients.
-Let’s continue to the Q&A, but know our dentists in Pine Beach, Jackson, or Eatontown, NJ are available to discuss your particular needs.
+Let’s continue to the Q&A, but know our dentists in Jackson or Eatontown, NJ are available to discuss your particular needs.

 Are there risks to getting dental implants?

 What is the recovery like for dental implants?

 After each implant procedure, you can expect some swelling of the gums and face, minor bleeding, discomfort at the implant site, and possible bruising.
 During the recovery period, you should refrain from smoking and eat soft foods while the area heals.
 After the entire procedure is complete and you get the green light from our dentist, you can go about your daily habits, eat the foods you love, and not worry about your smile — other than keeping up with your oral hygiene routine, of course.